-A nuclear weapon is an explosive device with a nuclear charge, meaning it relies on the nuclear chain reaction to produce a blast.
+Nuclear weapons are explosive devices with a nuclear charge, which relies on the nuclear chain reaction to produce a blast.
 The device may be a bomb, missile, land mine, or other means.
 The weapon depends on the process of nuclear fission, which produces the energy that triggers an atomic blast.
 It relies on the process of splitting atoms of certain isotopes to create an uncontrolled chain reaction in which a mass of disintegrating atoms continuously emits radiation.
 Anyone in the blast radius may be killed or irradiated.
 We are living in a globalized world where we can come across any tough situation.
-Topics like these are one of the best of sources to get dissertation help for UK students specifically.
+Topics like these are one of the best sources to get dissertation help for UK students specifically.

 Since the end of the Cold War, there has been a renewed focus on nuclear weapons and their role in international security.
 The development and spread of nuclear technology have resulted in an increased number of countries possessing nuclear weapons, raising concerns about the potential use of these weapons and their impact on global peace and security.
 The use of nuclear weapons can cause immense harm to human life, the environment, and the global economy; in a world where more and more countries possess nuclear weapons, the risk of these devastating consequences increases.
 There are several challenges and threats posed by nuclear weapons in the globalized world.
 First is the risk that nuclear weapons will be underused unintentionally or in a mistaken attack.
 Another is the risk of nuclear terrorism, and the last one is the danger of nuclear proliferation.
 And a fourth challenge is the threat to global economic security posed by a nuclear meltdown.